evestera/svg-halftone/README.md

 From `svg-halftone --help`

 - `--shape <shape>`: Shape used for samples. "circle", "hex" or "diamond".
-Shape used for samples. "circle", "hex" or "diamond".
 Defaults to the shape best suited to the chosen grid.
 - `--grid <grid>`: Grid to lay samples out on. "rect", "hex", "diamond" or "poisson".
 Defaults to the grid best suited to the chosen shape.
 - `--contrast <contrast>`: Adjust contrast of input image before processing.
 Positive numbers increase contrast, negative numbers decrease it.
 - `--invert`: Make shapes black on white.
 I.e. holes show a darker background.